lythseed/.github/profile/README.md

 or use the project as a starting point for something new, you are encouraged to do so.
 However, the original project is closed to external contributions.

+The release date for the first version is still being decided.
+Any technical issue experienced with the initial release will be fixed in future updates.

+Feedback is accepted on functionality, performance, and other issues, but not on coding style or best practices.